META-CMP/data/README.md

+> [!NOTE]
+>
-# Do monetary policy shocks affect output, employment, and prices?
+> # Do monetary policy shocks affect output, employment, and prices?
 Meta-analyses on the effects of conventional monetary policy

-> [!IMPORTANT]
 >
-> **Pre-registration:**
+> ## About:
 >
-> The pre-registration and the pre-analysis plan for our meta-study can be found at [https://osf.io/cduq4](https://osf.io/cduq4).
+> This repository contains replication files and documentation for our **meta-study on the macroeconomic effects of conventional monetary policy**.
+Below, we provide guidance on our research process and the documentation of our data collection, data processing and transformation, and the scripts for the data analyses.
 >
-> **Research papers:**
+> ## Project:
 >
+> This repository is part of the research project [Monetary Policy and Energy Prices](https://www.tu-chemnitz.de/wirtschaft/vwl4/Makrooekonomie/MORPEP.php.en) funded by the [European Macro Policy Network (EMPN)](https://empn.eu/).
+>
+> ## Pre-registration:
+>
+> The pre-registration and pre-analysis plan for our meta-study can be found at [https://osf.io/cduq4](https://osf.io/cduq4).
+>
+> ## Research papers:
+>
 > Enzinger, M., Gechert, S., Heimberger, P., Prante, F., & Romero, D. F. (n.d.). **The overstated effects of conventional monetary policy on output and prices**. **[OSF Preprint]** [**[Replication files]**](https://github.com/META-CMP/data/tree/main/analysis/working_paper_1)
 >

-This repository contains all raw and transformed data for our pre-registered **meta-study on the macroeconomic effects of conventional monetary policy**.
-Below, we provide guidance on the documentation of our data collection, data processing and transformation, and the scripts for the data analyses.

 ---